DaveyJH/ci-portfolio-one-v2/README.md

 <!-- location for ease of use when working. relocate at the end of the project -->
 ## Bug List
+- WHEN HOVERING ALONG THE SAME HORIZONTAL AS THE PDF ICON AND WITHIN THE WIDTH OF THE RUBIKS IMAGE, THE TAG-LINE TEXT IS CHANGING.
+THIS GIVES A BAD UX AND NEEDS RECTIFYING
 ## To Do List
 - Investigate semantics of a header within a section.
 Does the header still apply to the whole page?
 - Check there is no issue with using a different back-up font family
 - **Create basic HTML/CSS structure**
+    - re-organise so width of div containing cube icon doesnt activate color change
-    - icons for cube-links
+    - *other (hidden from mobile)* icons for cube-links
-    - create line image
+    - create *other (hidden from mobile)* line images
     - scroll section
+        - icon
-    - *desktop checks and changes*
+    - ***desktop checks and changes***
 - *Extend title to full name on desktop?*
 - *Add footer section to link to contact section? right hand side of nav bar?*